brown-ccv/w3d-translator/UNITY.md

 - The starter DirectionalLight can be deleted
 - The starter `XRRig` stays as a root object of the project.
 Keep defaults.
 - The entire project lives inside the `Story` empty game object
-- The starter `Plane` must be moved inside `Story`
-  - Set Y position to -5
-    - The floor in Studio 4 is ~1ft below the CAVE floor
-  - Set scale to 10, creates a 100ftx100ft game space

 ### VR Settings